 - Experiencing physical symptoms such as headaches, stomachaches, and palpitations

-Causes & Risk Factors
+Causes & Risk Factors for Developing Survivor’s Guilt

 The majority of people who experience and survive a traumatic event associated with loss of life experience guilt, but some risk factors have a causal relationship.
 These include instances that involve a loss of control or situations that result in confusion, debilitating injury/pain, helplessness, or inability to combat the threat.
-Researchers have also discovered that cumulative stress (such as exposure to multiple traumatic events) poses a risk factor for mental health issues including greater suffering and functional impairment due to shame and guilt.3
+Researchers have also discovered that cumulative stress (such as exposure to multiple traumatic events) poses a risk factor for mental health issues including greater suffering and functional impairment due to shame and guilt.4

 Dr. Chesire adds, “Anyone with a history of trauma or exposure to trauma is particularly at risk for experiencing survivor’s guilt.
-Other’s at risk are people who are isolated or have poor social support are at risk, as are people with poor coping skills.
+Others at risk are people who are isolated or have poor social support are at risk, as are people with poor coping skills.
 Often people with inadequate social support or have insecure housing can fall into these groups.
 People who have an inflexible moral code, believing that something is right/wrong or good/evil may have difficulty finding the nuances necessary for uncovering existential meaning in chaotic events.”

 - Previous history of childhood trauma